dentarg/auth0-blog/_posts/2016-08-04-creating-your-first-elm-app-part-1.markdown

 ---
 layout: post
 title: "Creating Your First Elm App: From Authentication to Calling an API (Part 1)"
-description: Explore building an app in the functional, reactive front-end language Elm.
+description: Explore building an app in the functional front-end language Elm.
 Part 1 focuses on Elm history, architecture, syntax, and calling an API.
 date: 2016-08-04 13:30
 category: Technical Guide, Frontend, Elm
 design: